tamarin-prover/tamarin-prover/src/009_advanced-features.md

-If you use this feature to exclude typing lemmas, your case distinctions will change, and you may no longer be able to construct proofs automatically that were constructed before.
-Similarly, if you have `reuse` marked lemmas that are removed, then other following lemmas may not be provable anymore.
+If you use this feature to exclude typing lemmas, your case distinctions will change, and you may no longer be able to construct some proofs automatically.
+Similarly, if you have `reuse` marked lemmas that are removed, then other following lemmas may no longer be provable.

 The following is an example of a lemma that will be included when `timethis` is